Can You Defend Yourself Against Hackers?

 - Internet of Things (IoT) attacks

 Malware refers to “malicious software” that is designed to disrupt or steal data from a computer, network, or server.

 Hackers trick you into installing malware on your devices.
 Once installed, a malicious script runs in the background and bypasses your security — giving hackers access to your sensitive data, and the opportunity to even hijack control.

 Malware is one of the most commonly used cyber attacks.
 And there are multiple variations that you should be aware of:

 - Ransomware: This type of malware encrypts files on your system so you can’t access them until you pay a “ransom” (usually in cryptocurrency).
-There was a 1,885% increase in ransomware attacks worldwide in 2021 [*].
+There was a 80% increase year-over-year in ransomware attacks worldwide in 2022 [*].

 - Spyware: As the name suggests, this type of malware spies on your activities and sends data back to the hacker.
 This could include bank details, logins, and passwords.